DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 ## Get QTS through an assessment only programme

-It’s possible to get QTS through an assessment only programme.
+You could get QTS through an assessment only programme.
 This means you can show that you already meet the standards for QTS without having to do any more training.

 You can usually do this if you’ve worked as an unqualified teacher: